imatix/gsl/README.txt

         endfor
     endfor

 To generate output for each page, we're going to iterate through the sections one more time.
-Since we're deleting old &lt;page&gt; entities and loading new ones from the XML definitions, we need to iterate through the sections and pages over again.
+Since we're deleting old `<page>` entities and loading new ones from the XML definitions, we need to iterate through the sections and pages over again.
 This is the code that generates the output for each page:

     for section
         for page